Ynn/selfstar/exercises/follow-me.md

 The idea is to adapt the illuminance based on the moment of the day.

-Here are some factor suggestion, you could use to compute the SOFT, MEDIUM, FULL configuration :
+Here are some suggestion of factor you could use to compute the SOFT, MEDIUM, FULL configuration:
 {code lang="java"}
 // There is no need of full illuminance in the morning private double factor MORNING_ILLUMINANCE_FACTOR = 0.5;
 // In the afternoon the illuminance can be largely limited private double factor ATERNOON_ILLUMINANCE_FACTOR = 0.2;
 // In the evening, the illuminance should be the best private double factor EVENING_ILLUMINANCE_FACTOR = 1;
-// In the night, there is no need to use the full illuminance private double factor NIGHT_ILLUMINANCE_FACTOR = 1;
+// In the night, there is no need to use the full illuminance private double factor NIGHT_ILLUMINANCE_FACTOR = 0.8;
 {/code}

+The new SOFT value would be SOFT = MOMENT_FACTOR * DEFAULT_SOFT where DEFAULT_SOFT is the value you were using before, and MOMENT_FACTOR is one of the FACTOR given above.

 {*